-- BI525 EVOLUTIONARY BIOLOGY (3) Fall/Even Years This course provides a survey of the origin and evolution of life on Earth, exploring the history and major features of evolutionary change through time and the mechanisms responsible for those changes.
+BI525 EVOLUTIONARY BIOLOGY (3) Fall/Even Years This course provides a survey of the origin and evolution of life on Earth, exploring the history and major features of evolutionary change through time and the mechanisms responsible for those changes.
 The course will also consider evolutionary aspects of genetics, development, ecology, biogeography, systematics and paleontology.
-Prerequisite: Genetics or consent of instructor. - AQUATIC TOXICOLOGY (3) BI/EV528 Spring/Odd Years Basic concepts of test methods used in aquatic toxicological studies.
-Emphasis on environmental toxicants.
-Methodologies and instrumental analysis associated with qualitative and quantitative assessment of toxicants and pertinent water quality parameters.
-Interpretive evaluation of results as related to the aquatic environment.
-Two hours of lectures a week and one three hour laboratory a week.
-Prerequisites: BI101a-b, CH101 and CH102 or equivalent.
+Prerequisite: Genetics or consent of instructor.

-ENVIRONMENTAL CONTAMINATION BI/EV529 & TOXICOLOGY (3) Spring/Even Years Principles governing the interaction of pollutants with natural systems.
-Fundamental concepts of toxicology, toxicity testing, monitoring strategies and risk assessment.
-Classic and contemporary pollution problems with emphasis on key groups of contaminants.
-Three hours of lectures a week.
-Prerequisites: BI101a-b, CH101 and CH102 or equivalent.
+ENVIRONMENTAL CONTAMINATION & TOXICOLOGY I: BI/EV529A FUNDAMENTAL PRINCIPLES & BASIC CONCEPTS (3) Spring/Even Years This course covers the fundamental principles and mechanisms governing the interaction of pollutants with natural systems.
+The basic concepts of classical and environmental toxicology are also addressed with emphasis on contaminant absorption, distribution, metabolism, systemic toxicology, carcinogenesis, toxicity testing and risk assessment.
+The course concludes with a general introduction to air, land and water pollution.
+Three hours of lectures weekly.
+Prerequisites: BI157, BI158, CH102 and CH103 or equivalent.